liefery-it-legacy/loggery-gem/README.md

 Loggery.setup_sidekiq!(config)
 ```

-This will make sure that useful metadata like the sidekiq job id, the thread id, the worker type,
+This will make sure that useful sidekiq-metadata is added to your log lines to make tracing job
-its arguments, the retry count, job runtime, ...

-## Usage
+executions easier.
+The added info is:
+* sidekiq job-id
+* sidekiq queue
+* thread-id
+* worker name
+* worker arguments
+* retry count
+* process PID

 ## Contributing